nikhilkalige/lumen/README.md

-# Vocana - Personal Automation Android App
+# Lumen - Personal Automation Android App

-Vocana is a personal automation Android app that integrates with Google Assistant to add gas entries to Google Sheets through voice commands.
+Lumen is a personal automation Android app that integrates with Google Assistant to add gas entries to Google Sheets through voice commands.

 ## Features